MichaelKoster70/RemoteDebuggerLaunchExtension/README.md

 The plugin expects .NET to be installed on the target.
 You can use the support commands unter Tools -> Remote Debugger Launcher to install .NET and/or the VS Code Debugger (vsdbg).
 ![Commands](docs/ScreenShort-Commands.png)

-Alternativly, install
+Alternatively, install
 - .NET as described in [MS Learn: Install .NET on Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux)
 - vsdbg as described in [Offroad Debugging of .NET Core](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio)

 #### 5. Start Debugging session
 The 'Start Debugging' (F5) will perform the following steps
-1. Deploys the project ouput directory recursivly to the configured folder on the target using secure copy (SCP).
+1. Deploys the project output directory recursively to the configured folder on the target using secure copy (SCP).
 2. If configured, installs vsdbg
 3. Launches the debugging session